liquidb-app/LiquiDB/README.md

 - **Windows**: `LiquiDB Setup <version>.exe` (Installer) or `LiquiDB-<version>-win.zip` (Portable)
 - **Linux**: `LiquiDB-<version>.AppImage` (AppImage) or `LiquiDB-<version>.deb` (DEB package)

+### macOS Installation Note

+Since LiquiDB is currently unsigned, macOS Gatekeeper may show a security warning when you first open the app.
+To bypass this:

+1. **Right-click** (or **Control-click**) on `LiquiDB.app` in Finder
+2. Select **"Open"** from the context menu
+3. Click **"Open"** in the security dialog that appears

+This will add an exception for LiquiDB and allow it to run.
+You only need to do this once.
+After that, you can open LiquiDB normally by double-clicking.

+**Note**: This is a standard macOS security feature.
+LiquiDB is safe to use - it's open source and all releases are verified via SHA256 hashes on GitHub.

 ## Support

 - **Website**: [liquidb.app](https://liquidb.app)